urbaman/HomeLab/Kubernetes/Groundcover/readme.md

 **NB**: beware that you will need two storage volumes, 128Gi and 100Gi big.

-Go to [https://www.groundcover.com/](https://www.groundcover.com/), register and run the proposed command on a control plane, then wait for the deployment to finish.
+Go to [https://www.groundcover.com/](https://www.groundcover.com/), register and run the proposed command on a control plane, adding `-f groundcover-values.yaml` to define obfuscation and storageClass, then wait for the deployment to finish.

 Exit the ssh session end login again to enable the groundcover command.

+## Modify the deployment, examples

-## Data obfuscation.
+### Data obfuscation

 Because Groundcover sends data to the cloud, you can set the data to be obfuscated.
 Create a groundcover-values.yaml file with the following content